Eppo-exp/eppo-docs/docs/guides/migrations/launchdarily-migration.md

           return assignment;
         }
         ```
-        If you wnat to use JSON or Numeric variants, you will have
+        If you want to use JSON or Numeric variants, you will have
         to define `getJSONAssignment` and `getNumericAssignment` the same way.

 6. **Recreate critical flags in Eppo**